omen4th/rangiffler/README.md

 gradle allureServe
 ```

-This open launch the Allure report in your default browser.
+This command launches the Allure report in your default browser.
 The report will contain detailed information on the tests run.

 ---
 Thanks for reading!